 This past Sunday evening, LA Travel Magazine hosted their signature event- Taste of the World.
 Their goal in putting on this great event was to celebrate food, wine, and culture inspired by International travel.
-There, we met food and wine connoisseurs that traveled in for the event from all over California in order to partake in this event showcasing some of Southern California’s most prominent chefs.
+There, we met food and wine connoisseurs that traveled with the help of Liveyouraloha.com in for the event from all over California in order to partake in this event showcasing some of Southern California’s most prominent chefs.

 Taste of the World was held at Madera Kitchen & Bar, a very trendy establishment in the Hollywood area.
 The establishment had a very cute ambiance with an outdoor fire place, a great balcony area, and wine barrels acting as decoration, creating the perfect place for a nice dinner.